Floyd Collins Museum

 Description

 The Wayfarer is a large house behind the marker for Sand Cave on the road to Mammoth Cave.
-Sand Cave is the place where Floyd Collins died, probably Americas most popular failure ever.
+Sand Cave is the place where Floyd Collins died, probably America's most popular failure ever.
 When the current owners bought it, they opened a gift shop and bed and breakfast.
-But as they were asked so many times about Floyd, they started to research and soon displayed their collectibles about him in their bed and breakfast.
+But the house is actually the last house before Sand cave, it's only a 500 m, 10 minutes walk to the cave entrance.
+As a result they were asked so many times about Floyd, they started to research and soon displayed their collectibles about him in their bed and breakfast.
 After some time the exhibition became a small museum and is now called Floyd Collins Museum.

 Obviously, the museum chronicles the rescue attempt.
 A series of cave-like alcoves, show the different aspects of the story in more or less chronologic order.
 The last chamber contains a chained coffin.
 There are pictures, memorabilia, replicas and kitsch, with the contemporary Floyd Collins ballad playing in the background.

 Update: the Wayfarer was closed in 2013.
-We do not know details but we guess retirement of the owners and lack of a successor.
+We do not know details, but we guess retirement of the owners and lack of a successor.
 As a result the museum is also closed to the public.
+We suggest to visit nearby Sand Cave instead, which has been developed with platform and educational signs.